mariabenitocst/brown_dwarfs_palatini/README.md

 ## Brown Dwarfs in Palatini gravity

-Code for calculating the evolution of the degeneracy parameter, i.e. $$\Psi$$, with respect to time in Palatini gravity (Starobinsky model).
+Code for calculating the evolution of the degeneracy parameter, i.e. $\Psi$, with respect to time in Palatini gravity (Starobinsky model).

 The evolution of the degeneracy parameter is given by equation (XX) in Benito & Wojnar 2021.
 The integration of this equation is done in C++ and the plotting of the corresponding results is done in python3.